Moonsong-Labs/xcm-tools/README.md

 `yarn initialize-xcm -w ws://127.0.0.1:34102  --default-xcm-version 2 --xcm-transactor-address "0x0000000000000000000000000000000000000806" --xtokens-address "0x0000000000000000000000000000000000000804" --account-priv-key "0x8075991ce870b93a8870eca0c0f91913d12f47948ca0fd25b49c6fa7cdbeee8b" -h true -s council-external -c 2`

 ## hrmp-manipulator script
+Scipt that allows to initiate an HRMP action in the relay from the parachain.
+In particular, the script allows to open a channel, accept an existing open channel request, cancel an existing open channel request, or closing an existing HRMP channel.

 The script accepts these inputs fields:
 - `--parachain-ws-provider or --wp`, which specifies the parachain websocket provider to which we will be issuing our requests
 - `--relay-ws-provider or --wr`, which specifies the relay websocket provider to which we will be issuing our requests